groenator/iptvboss-docker/README.md

 This Docker image provides a VNC server with the IPTVBoss application.
 It includes the option to configure Cronitor for monitoring.

+## Prerequisites

+- Docker installed on your server.
+See [Docker documentation](https://docs.docker.com/get-docker/) for installation instructions.
+- Docker-compose.
+See [Docker Compose documentation](https://docs.docker.com/compose/install/) for installation instructions.
+- A Linux or Mac computer to build the Docker image.
+I don't use Windows, for Windows I recommend using WSL2.

 ## Features

-- CentOS-based VNC server.
+- Ubuntu-based VNC server.
 - IPTVBoss application pre-installed.
-- Cron job for periodic tasks.
+- Automatically configuring the cron job for updating the tasks.
-- Optional Cronitor integration for monitoring.
+- Cronitor.io integration for monitoring the cron job(optional)

 ## Usage